Eatkin/Homepage/txt/blog/2023/June/alcoholism.md

 I've also taken up active hobbies.
 I go running, I go out on inline skates and recently I've taken up surfskating.
 These are all things I would never have done before because I would have been too hungover, or I wouldn't have felt like it, or I'd have made some excuse, or I'd just be feeling too anxious and self-conscious to go out and do something.

-Actually I still feel self-conscious now, but because I actually get a good, undisturbed night's sleep and wake up feeling good, I can leave the house at 6am to practice things when nobody else is about.
+Actually I still feel self-conscious now, but because I actually get a good, undisturbed night's sleep and wake up feeling good, I can leave the house at 6am to practise things when nobody else is about.

 ### I Made A Game